Chief of Staff Salary (2025): U.S. Average Pay?

 COS Network Report

 Our first source comes from the Chief of Staff Network.
-Per their 2024 Chief of Staff Salary Report, the average Chief of Staff salary comes to $154,673.
+Per their 2025 Chief of Staff Salary Report, the average Chief of Staff salary comes to $165,573, an increase of over 7% from last year’s mean salary of $154,673.

 The COS Network is a membership organization for corporate Chiefs of Staff, with events, networking opportunities, a job board, advice and insights on the role, and more.
 I spoke with the General Manager of the CoS Network, Rahul Desai, on my podcast.
 He broke down their annual salary report, including: